 - Result queries should be submitted for investigation within 30 days after the release of results.

 - Candidates must ensure that names and identity numbers reflect correctly on their statement of results and report any required corrections to the Department before 30/06/2020

 A candidate may apply at the prescribed fee for the re-mark/re-check of his/her examination scripts.
 Registration can be done at either the school or district office in the province (all instructions appear on the reverse side of the Statement of Results).

-Closing date for applications: 18 January 2019 for manual applications AND 20 January 2019 for online applications.
+Closing date for applications: 22 January 2020 for both manual applications and for online applications.

 Fees for re-marking and re-checking per subject:

 Viewing of scripts may only be done after a re-mark or re-check of results.
 The closing date for applications is 7 days after release of re-mark or re-check results.
 The fee for viewing is R219.00

 The supplementary examination in February/March has been phased out and is therefore no longer available.
 A new examination is available during May/June where candidates can improve their results or complete outstanding results.
 The closing date for application is 31 January in the current year.